Tournedos/Tournedos.github.io/_tabs/ACT1.md

 <h3 style="color:#003c9e;"> Which genres were hit hardest? </h3>

-Growth-rate comparisons across three phases—pre-BR, BR boom, and post-BR—show how exceptional BR’s rise was.
+Growth-rate comparisons across three phases—pre (BR, BR boom, and post-BR) show how exceptional BR’s rise was.

 During the boom period, Battle Royale exhibits explosive growth in both uploads and views, while most other major genres experience stagnation or decline, particularly in views.
 After the boom, BR continues to grow in uploads and stabilizes at high view levels, while other genres fail to return to their pre-boom growth trajectories.